How To Write A Song: That Will Make You Better

 Q. Am I permitted to collaborate with other people in songwriting?

 Well, cooperation is very usual in composition.
-Cooperation with other people will give life to new ideas and then visions.
+Cooperation with other people gives life to new ideas and visions.

 Q. How to Write a Song for Specific Emotions (e.g., Happy or Sad)?